Experts in Compensation Plan Design

-Prosperio has worked with several trucking organizations to develop a streamlined method for analyzing jobs (called job leveling) and setting up grades and salary structures for the jobs.
+Prosperio has worked with several trucking organizations to develop a streamlined method for analyzing jobs (called job leveling) and setting up grades and salary structures for those jobs.
 Outside of trucking companies, however, we would recommend that you reach out to Madell Consulting (http://madellconsulting.com/) as Moira and her team are much more experienced with job leveling and salary structures in a variety of industries.

 What about job grades for sales reps?
 Sales reps present a unique challenge for HR professionals trying to "slot them into" an existing structure because they often have very small (or non-existent) salaries, which is one of the primary factors used to normalize jobs across departments.
 For this reason, sales jobs are usually managed under a different structure entirely, with "S" code grades (vs "A", "P" or "M" grades).
 This enables HR to account for using target total cash vs. salary as the job value determinant.
 Whatever your industry, Prosperio can help you figure out the best approach to slotting sales jobs into an already defined job structure.